simonhmartin/tutorials/ABBA_BABA_whole_genome/README.md

 D_Z_by_chrom
 ```

 We see that chromosomes 1-20 all show significant evidene for introgression (Z > 4), while chromosome 21, the Z sex chromoeosme, does not.
 In fact *D* is negative for chr21, indicating that the allopatric *H. melpomene population* shares more variation with *H. cydno* than the sympatric *H. melpomene* shares with *H. cydno*, although the difference is not significant.
-This indicates a strong reduction in introgression on th esex chromosome compared to the rest of the genome, consistent with strong selection against introgressed alleles on the sex chromosome.
+This indicates a strong reduction in introgression on the sex chromosome compared to the rest of the genome, consistent with strong selection against introgressed alleles on the sex chromosome.
 This is what we would expect if there are one or more incompatibilities that cause sterility that involve loci on the Z chromsoome.

 ### In your own time